-Bunion; also externally after Ferric phosphate; and if hard, use Calcium fluoride, tongue.
+Bunions, also externally after Ferric phosphate; and if hard, use Calcium fluoride.

-Burns of all degrees must be treated with this remedy internally and externally.
-Moisten the lint with a strong solution of the remedy, and apply the lotion frequently without removing the lint.
+Burns of all degrees must be treated with this remedy internally and Moisten the lint with a strong solution of the remedy, and apply the lotion frequently without removing the

-Bubo, for the soft swelling.
 Canker, ulcers of the mouth.

-Catarrh; phlegm, when white, thick, not transparent; if yellowish small lumps, also Calcium fluoride.
+Cattarrh, cold, with phlegm, when white, thick, not transparent, and for stuffy cold; if yellowish, small lumps, also Calcium fluoride.

-Carbuncles, for the swelling at first; also as lotion on lint dressings alternately with Ferric phos. if there is much inflammation.
+Carbuncles, for the swelling at first; also as lotion on lint dressingsalternately with Ferric phos. if there is much inflammation.

-Chance, soft; principal remedy throughout, 3rd trituration; and externally as a lotion.
+Chancre, soft; principal remedy throughout, 3rd trituration; and externally as a lotion.